ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 ## Binary scalar operations

-With hardly any surprise, users also need to have binary operations, that is operations that have 2 inputs: addition, substraction and multiplication are the most popular representatives of binary operations.
+Users also need to have binary operations, that is operations that have 2 inputs: addition, subtraction, and multiplication are the most popular representatives of binary operations.
 Using the same pattern than for unary operations, add those binary operations to `include/Matrix/Operators.h`: